opensearch-project/opensearch-dsl-py/README.md

 > **Warning**
 >
->The OpenSearch high-level Python client (opensearch-dsl-py) will be deprecated after version 2.1.0.
+>The OpenSearch high-level Python client (opensearch-dsl-py) is now archived.
 We recommend switching to the OpenSearch Python client ([opensearch-py](https://github.com/opensearch-project/opensearch-py)), which now includes the functionality of opensearch-dsl-py.

 OpenSearch DSL Python Client